 When babies start cutting teeth, the first to erupt are usually the two front teeth, top or bottom.
 Children will have a different experience with permanent teeth.
 First permanent molars erupt first, around age 6 giving them the name “six-year molars.”
 They are often considered “extra” because they aren’t pushing out and replacing existing teeth.
 It is important to keep an eye out for the molars because they can easily be mistaken for primary teeth, but they need to be properly cared for to make them last.

 It can be tempting to neglect primary teeth since they are destined to fall out and be replaced by stronger, more permanent ones.
 However, neglecting oral care for primary teeth can cause problems for your child.
 Aside from teaching good oral habits that will last a lifetime, it’s important to care for primary teeth.
 Since primary teeth are placeholders, you don’t want any teeth pulled early or it could affect the alignment of your child’s permanent teeth.

 Children should see a dentist regularly starting around 6 months of age, but as they gain permanent teeth, it’s more important than ever.
 Your dentist will be able to identify potential issues before they become problems and regular professional cleanings will remove plaque build-up that brushing and flossing can’t.
 With proper care, your child’s new permanent teeth can last their lifetime!

-If your child is due for a check-up or you have concerns about their teeth, the friendly professionals at Jefferson Dental Care are available to help.
-Contact the office nearest you to make an appointment today.
+If your child is due for a check-up or you have concerns about their teeth, find an office nearest you and book an appointment today.